 Consists of the Director of Graduate Studies, three faculty members appointed by the Department Council, and two graduate students voted onto the committee by their peers.
 Academic Policy and Administration, Petitions, Grievances, and Recommendations regarding the Graduate Programs

-DIRECTOR OF GRADUATE ADMISSIONS

-Lara Bovilsky, 246 PLC, bovilsky@uoregon.edu

-Admissions Process (technical questions go to Kathy Furrer, see below)
+DIRECTOR OF GRADUATE ADMISSIONS Sarah Wald, 443 PLC, appointments and messages, sdwald@uoregon.edu Admissions Process (technical questions go to Kathy Furrer, see below)

-GRADUATE ADMISSIONS COMMITTEE

-Consists of the Director of Graduate Admissions and seven faculty members appointed by the Department Council.
+GRADUATE ADMISSIONS COMMITTEE Consists of the Director of Graduate Admissions and seven faculty members appointed by the Department Council.